Villanova will begin its spring semester on Monday, January 25. Courses are being offered in person, as well as in hybrid and online formats.

 CLASS MODIFICATIONS AND ADJUSTMENTS

-Villanova convened a Fall 2020 Planning Committee of faculty and administrators to develop various scenarios to guide planning efforts for instruction for the upcoming academic year.
+Villanova convened a Planning Committee of faculty and administrators to develop various scenarios to guide planning efforts for instruction for the upcoming academic year.
 The plan is based primarily on in-person instruction; however, this can be accomplished through the use and mix of several modalities within our classrooms and laboratories:

 - On-campus (fully live) in-person courses in socially distanced classrooms